panyam/onering/docs/Design.md

      V
 ```

 Here we have the concept of "transport" that is really a way to serialize/transmit a model instance.
-By decoupling these out, our processing could work directly on "registerd" models only instead of us worring about custom model types.
+By decoupling these out, our processing could work directly on "registered" models only instead of us worrying about custom model types.

 For instance the DataStoreModel would be an interface that a specific storage engine would implement instead of us worrying about what those look like.

+### Access Control

+1. Should this be based explicitly on the derivation?  ie those who are using the derivation will get the data (or transformations on the data) that is specified in the derivation (or master)?
+2. How should master definitions on data (eg hidden/secret/hashed fields) be "pushed" onto derivations?

 ## Onering Interfaces